RoanW/Hello-World/README.md

 # Hello-World
 A tutorial thing
-I am writing thigns to save changes to the readme
+I am writing things to save changes to the readme